- Medicare premiums and deductibles have increased across the various plans.

 Trends in healthcare transformation

-Examples of these changing trends in healthcare include things like the transition from a “volume-based” to “value-based healthcare system.”
-This means changing things like the way provider reimbursement is evaluated.
+Examples of these changing trends in healthcare include things like the transition from a “volume-based” to a “value-based” healthcare system.
+This means changing things like the way healthcare professionals are reimbursed for their services.

 Medicare Part A is the part of Medicare that pays for hospitalization, nursing home, and some home healthcare costs.